seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 That all with one consent praise new-born gawds,
 Though they are made and moulded of things past,
 And give to dust that is a little gilt
-More laud than gilt o’er-dusted.
+More laud than gilt o'er-dusted.
 The present eye praises the present object.
 Then marvel not, thou great and complete man,
 That all the Greeks begin to worship Ajax;